ServerHubOrg/serverhub-mvc/README.md

 ## Latest Update

+Plugin support finished.
+Now under alpha test.

 You can now ignore specific route rules by using **ignore route rules**.
 They can be either string or RegExp objects.

-Extra parameters added to controller actions (id and search string extracted from URL).

 Detailed update could be found on CHANGELOG.md (English only).